FIREKEEPERS CASINO HOTEL

-The mission of the Nottawaseppi Huron Band of the Potawatomi is to provide leadership for Tribal Members and serve as a model to other Native Americans in areas of self-government, self-reliance, and self-empowerment.
-The Tribe’s goal is to provide its Members the best in health care, educational opportunities, housing, a healthy environment and economic opportunities as a sovereign Native American nation.
-The proceeds from FireKeepers Casino Hotel help cover those costs for the Tribe and its Members.
+The mission of the Nottawaseppi Huron Band of the Potawatomi (NHBP) is to provide leadership for Tribal Members and to serve as a model for other Native Americans in areas of self-government, self-reliance and self-empowerment.
+The Tribe’s goal is to provide its Tribal Members with the best in health care, educational opportunities, housing, healthy environment and economic opportunity as a sovereign Native American Nation.
+The proceeds from FireKeepers Casino Hotel help cover to cover those costs for NHBP and its Members.

-There are nearly 1,100 Tribal Members; many live in southwest Michigan in the Tribe’s seven-county service area that covers Allegan, Barry, Branch, Calhoun, Kalamazoo, Kent and Ottawa counties.
-The Tribe’s administrative office is located at the Pine Creek Indian Reservation in Athens Township, and the Tribe also maintains a satellite office in Grand Rapids to better serve Members.
+There are over 1,400 Tribal Members and many live around southwest Michigan in the Tribe’s seven-county service area covering: Allegan, Barry, Branch, Calhoun, Kalamazoo, Kent and Ottawa counties.
+NHBP’s Government Center is located at the Pine Creek Indian Reservation in Athens Township and the Tribe also maintains a satellite administrative office and health facility in Grand Rapids to better serve its Tribal Members.

 Current Tribal Council